Spark Framework

 Designing the Model

 Let’s assume you have access to a database.
-During development I would suggest to use a MySQL server running in a Docker container:
+During development I would suggest to use a MySQL server running in a Docker container:- if you are already using Docker do not miss the tutorial on running Spark inside a Docker container

 Now let’s start to setup the dependencies in Maven: In addition to the Spark dependencies, you should add Sql2o and the jdbc extension specific to the database you are going to connect to.
 In my case I choose MySQL: